 I thoroughly enjoyed getting to spend time with Erica and Flynne.
 The phrase ‘the blind leading the blind’ applies beautifully.

 Maybe not in anything so dramatic, but I still found myself questioning whether or not I stand by my own convictions with half the determination of Flynne Dortmann.
 To have the courage of your convictions, and stand firm in the face of opposition doesn’t come easily, but it’s surely a beautiful thing!

 If you have not read the earlier books, you should do that first.
 While this is fairly self-contained, there is a decent amount of plot where you will be confused, without the history.

-More by Chautona Havig
+A Few More by Chautona Havig

 - Past Forward My Lesson Learned: It’s okay to Challenge Assumptions